-FACILITIES OPERATION & MAINTENANCE (3 credits) Introduction to the operation and maintenance of commercial and industrial buildings.
-Students will have the opportunity to earn and LEED Green Association certificate.
+FACILITIES OPERATION & MAINTENANCE

+Introduction to the operation and maintenance of commercial and industrial buildings.
+Students will have the opportunity to earn a LEED Green Association certificate.

-FIRST AID/CPR (0.5 credit) Basic first aid and cardiopulmonary resuscitation for the health care professional.
+Basic first aid and cardiopulmonary resuscitation for the health care professional.
 Completion results in CPR certification.
-Note: CPR Certification by the American Heart Association required for graduation.
+Note: CPR/AED for child/adult required prior to externship.